 Don’t freak out.
 Your first instinct may be to throttle your husband or wife.
 After all, he has his ex on the policy.
 You’re upset, and you have every right to be.
 Especially if you’ve met the ex, this must seem like a big cosmic joke.

 But while you’re probably understandably furious, don’t kill your spouse yet (at least wait until you get the policy changed).
 Talk to your spouse first and try to put yourself in his or her shoes.
 If you’ve been divorced yourself, you know — the end of a marriage can really run someone through the emotional ringer.
-Life insurance — or any insurance — isn’t on most people’s minds when they’re watching their life crumble apart.
+Life insurance — or any insurance — isn’t on most people’s minds when they’re watching their lives crumble apart.

 Or, sure, especially if that’s a current girlfriend on the policy, maybe your marriage isn’t as happy as you thought.

-Find an attorney.
 “First thing I’d say, if you’re in that situation, you call a lawyer,” Oliver says.

 But then he adds that it all depends on your state and how it handles insurance.
 “Certain states have certain rules.
 In some states, they’ve already thought of this, and the ex-wife wouldn’t get the insurance proceeds, or you’d at least have the right to challenge that.”

-In these states, both spouses equally own the income that was earned during the marriage — which means if a life insurance policy was purchased during your spouse’s first marriage, his or her first spouse is entitled to some of that money.
+In these states, both spouses equally own the income earned during the marriage — which means if a life insurance policy was purchased during your spouse’s first marriage, his or her first spouse is entitled to some of that money.

 Again, consult a lawyer.
 And your insurance agent.